Retrievals: Basic Retrieval Tutorial#

 If you aren’t sure which species are available, the RetrievalConfig class has a few functions that will list the currently available line, CIA and cloud opacities, see the API documentation.

-Opacity resolution
+Opacity resolution#

 Do not append resolution identifiers, for example .R100, to the species name, if you want to use a correlated-k species at lower resolution of \(\lambda/\Delta \lambda = 100\), instead of the nominal \(\lambda/\Delta \lambda = 1000\).
 Instead, you will specify a model resolution when adding data (see below).
 If you set the model resolution for your data, and do not have existing c-k tables at that resolution, Exo_k will be used to bin the higher resolution tables down to a lower resolution.
 Please cite Exo_k and the corresponding paper (Leconte et al. 2021) if you make use of this functionality in pRT.

-You can use retrieval_config.list_available_line_species() to see which line species are availble on your machine, but note that pRT will automatically download those listed here if you request some that you do not have yet.
+You can use retrieval_config.list_available_line_species() to see which line species are available on your machine, but note that pRT will automatically download those listed here if you request some that you do not have yet.

 Let’s add some opacities below now: